Marketing and Fundraising Internship in Zambia

 Help raise funds through individual giving campaigns, grant applications, and corporate funding campaigns

-Join an exciting social impact project as a marketing and fundraising intern, either in gorgeous Livingstone, or remotely.
+Join an exciting social impact project as a Marketing and Fundraising intern in the lively and historical Livingstone.
 You’ll boost your resume with hugely varied practical work experience, and you’ll be part of an inspiring nonprofit initiative.

-You’ll join Baobuyu Learning Center, a community center that serves as a pre-school in the mornings, offering high quality education to kids in the community, and as a workshop space in the afternoons.
-As an intern, you’ll help raise funds for these projects through individual giving campaigns, grant applications, and corporate funding campaigns.
+You’ll join a community center that serves as a pre-school in the mornings, offering high quality education to kids in the community, and as a workshop space in the afternoons.
+As a Marketing intern, you’ll help raise funds for these projects through individual giving campaigns, grant applications, and corporate funding campaigns.
 It’s a wonderful opportunity to flex your research and communication skills, and help take this nonprofit to the next level by securing sustainable fundraising partnerships.

-In addition, you’ll help with the sales and marketing of various products that Baobuyu is selling as an extra funding source.
+In addition, you’ll help with the sales and marketing of various products that the organization sells as an extra funding source.
 This social enterprise initiative is in its early stages and needs development; an exciting task for someone with the right skills and drive.

 ORGANIZATION